AnaStatsGithub/stats220/index.md

 ![](my_meme.png)

 ## Why I made this meme
+- This is a popular meme format

 Either one or both of your README.md and index.md files needs text that demonstrates at least the following Markdown syntax:

 // 2/2 use of two different levels of headers
-0/2 use of two different types of bullet points (ordered or unordered) 0/2 use of **bold** and *italics*
+1/2 use of two different types of bullet points (ordered or unordered)
+// 2/2 use of **bold** and *italics*
 1/2 use of links to other websites
-3/2 use of images, including those within your repository and those accessed from other websites
+// 3/2 use of images, including those within your repository and those accessed from other websites
 // 2/2 use of `code fences`